-\paragraph{Task-level difficulty gradient.} The deliberate complexity stratification (Section~\ref{sec:complexity_axes}) produces a measured difficulty gradient in the results.
-Applying the expert pass/fail threshold ($\leq$3 = fail, $\geq$4 = pass) across all rated tasks ($n{=}31$): 16\% are universally easy (100\% pass rate across all agents), 13\% are universally hard (0\% pass---no agent produces shipping-quality output), and 71\% are discriminating (at least one agent passes, at least one fails).
-The discriminating majority is where harness-level differences emerge: Claude Code achieves a 54.5\% pass rate, Codex 57.9\%, and Gemini CLI 52.4\%, with the 4 universally hard tasks identifying current capability ceilings at the intersection of high frame count, dense asset hierarchies, and multi-route navigation (per-task breakdown in Appendix~\ref{app:task_baseline}).
+\paragraph{Task-level difficulty gradient.} The deliberate complexity stratification (Section~\ref{sec:complexity_axes}) produces a meaningful difficulty spread rather than a benchmark full of trivial wins.
+Applying the expert pass/fail threshold ($\leq$3 = fail, $\geq$4 = pass) across all rated tasks ($n{=}31$), 71\% of tasks are discriminating: at least one harness passes and at least one fails.
+This is where skill-level differences matter most.

 \FloatBarrier